falahati/StartupHelper/README.md

 Then, using this object, you can query your application startup status, register and unregister your application for auto start and detect if the current session started as startup.

 ## Primary Members
-* `StartupController.IsStartedUp` This property indicates if the current session started automatically
+* `StartupManager.IsStartedUp` This property indicates if the current session started automatically
-* `StartupController.Register()` Using this method you can register your program for auto start.
+* `StartupManager.Register()` Using this method you can register your program for auto start.
 You can also specify required arguments to be send to your application.
-* `StartupController.Unregister()` Unregisters the startup rule.
+* `StartupManager.Unregister()` Unregisters the startup rule.

 ## Other Members
-* `StartupController.CommandLineArguments` Returns the arguments used to start the program.
+* `StartupManager.CommandLineArguments` Returns the arguments used to start the program.
 Except the auto startup indicator argument, if presented
-* `StartupController.WorkingDirectory` Can be used to set or get the expected working directory to be used for registering the rule
+* `StartupManager.WorkingDirectory` Can be used to set or get the expected working directory to be used for registering the rule